-Biodiversity on the most recent Great Walk will benefit from an additional 12,088 hectares of trapping around the Paparoa Track.
-This trapping will protect populations of great spotted kiwi and whio present in the area.
+Biodiversity on the most recent Great Walk benefits from an additional 12,088 hectares of trapping around the Paparoa Track.
+This trapping protects populations of great spotted kiwi and whio present in the area.

 The Routeburn Track is home to several species under threat, including kea, whio, mohua and rock wren.

-Trapping networks have been extended across 8,300 hectares to help boost these species' chances of recovery.
+Trapping networks have been extended across 10,347 hectares and are maintained to help boost these species' chances of recovery.
 Sightings of whio by walkers are now common along the Routeburn Track.
 Rock wren are now thriving in alpine areas along the track.

 Trapping across an additional 9,344 hectares is possible thanks to the efforts of this partnership.
 Pest control supports recovery for several threatened species here including whio, pāteke, kākā, kea, kiwi, short-tailed bats and several species of forest dwelling birds.